 The all-electronic toll collection system uses radio frequency identification (RFID) technology.
 Each customer’s vehicle is required to have a transponder, which is read by the toll collection equipment at the toll plaza.
 In addition, a timestamp is linked to the transponder in order to facilitate enforcement.
 Enforcement is accomplished through visual inspection and through the use of a mobile enforcement system which allows the State Patrol to determine whether the customer paid.

 History of Cofiroute USA’s Involvement

-During 2003, the newly-formed Cofiroute USA joined Wilbur Smith Associates (WSA), Raytheon, SRF Consulting, and Frank Wilson & Associates in a consortium to develop the first HOV-to-HOT conversion on I-394 west of Minneapolis, Minnesota.
-Not only was this project the first HOT conversion, but it can also be considered an early form of Public-Private Partnership (P3) within the tolling industry.
+During 2003, the newly-formed Cofiroute USA joined Wilbur Smith Associates (WSA), Raytheon, SRF Consulting, and Frank Wilson & Associates in a consortium to develop the HOV-to-HOT conversion on I-394 west of Minneapolis, Minnesota.
+Not only was this project one of the first HOT conversions, but it can also be considered an early form of Public-Private Partnership (P3) within the tolling industry.

 The HOT Conversion, branded MnPASS, successfully opened on May 16, 2005.
 Since its opening, it has received nine regional and international awards for innovations in technology and operations.
 The strength of its development team and their solution has allowed Mn/DOT to meet all goals originally set for MnPASS.